 Even if they have gone rancid, they aren’t likely to make you sick or cause any damage, but they will taste slightly sour or just bad.
 If you’re not enjoying the flavor as much as you used to, throw them out and start fresh.

-If you’ve opened a bag of store-bought pumpkin seeds and want to freeze the rest so that it lasts longer, make sure you place the seeds into a resealable, freezer safer container or Ziploc bag like this one you can find on Walmart.
+If you’ve opened a bag of store-bought pumpkin seeds and want to freeze the rest so that it lasts longer, make sure you place the seeds into a resealable, freezer-safe container or Ziploc bag like this one you can find on Walmart.

 The most important factor is to keep moisture out of your container, so any time you open and close it, make sure that you squeeze out as much air as possible.